DavidCai1111/etcd-lock/README.md

   log.Fatalln(err)
 }

-// This lock will be acquired after 5s. anotherLock, err := locker.Lock(context.Background(), "resource_key")
+// This lock will be acquired after 5s, and before that current goroutine
+// will be blocked.
+anotherLock, err := locker.Lock(context.Background(), "resource_key")
 if err != nil {
   log.Fatalln(err)